ndrwpvlv/pym3u8/README.md

 # pym3u8

 **pym3u8** is simple Python 3 lib for downloading online HLS streams and videos.

-For example you can use it to download HLS streams and videos.
+You need only link to m3u8 file with list of ts-files.

+pym3u8 working with direct connections and socks proxies.

 ## Basic usage